Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Number of Dents

 Another important aspect to evaluate when determining the severity of hail damage is the number of dents present on the car.
 A higher number of dents scattered across the surface of the vehicle indicates a more extensive impact from the hailstorm.
 These dents can vary in size and depth, affecting the overall appearance and structural integrity of the car.
-By counting and categorizing the dents, one can better understand the extent of the damage and the potential repair costs involved.
+By counting and categorizing the dents, one can better understand the extent of the damage and the potential involved.

 Location of Damage